olliez-mods/OneClickOneServer/Readme.md

 How to setup and run OneClickOneServer<br>

+For Windows 11 you will need to enable powershell.
+Open powershell as administrator and run the command: "Set-ExecutionPolicy Unrestricted"

 Note: Make sure you install Docker Desktop ([Link](https://www.docker.com/products/docker-desktop/)) and it is running properly!.<br>

 1. Configure server Config<br>